ibm-cloud-docs/solution-tutorials/isolated-cloud-foundry-enterprise-apps.md

 1. Create a CFEE instance, then add users with developer access to the CFEE instance.
 2. Push a Node.js starter app to CFEE.
 3. Create a [{{site.data.keyword.cloudant_short_notm}}](https://{DomainName}/catalog/services/cloudant-nosql-db) and bind it to the CFEE instance.
-4. Create, bind and deploy a service broker.
+4. Create and deploy a service broker, then bind it and use it within the Node app.

 ## Prerequisites